-Petitioner Father filed this appeal by his counsel, Barbara Harmon-Schamberger, from an order entered October 25, 2013, in the Circuit Court of Clay County, which terminated his parental rights to seven-year-old S.M., eight-year-old T.M., and nine-year-old E.M.
+Petitioner Mother filed this appeal by her counsel, Wayne King.
+Her appeal arises from an order entered on October 25, 2013, in the Circuit Court of Clay County, which terminated her parental rights to seven-year-old S.M., eight-year-old T.M., and nine-year-old E.M.
 The guardian ad litem for the children, Kevin W. Hughart, filed a response in support of the circuit court's order.
 The Department of Health and Human Resources ("DHHR"), by its attorney, Angela Alexander Walters, also filed a response in support of the circuit court's order.
-Petitioner argues that the circuit court abused its discretion when it terminated his parental rights.
+Petitioner argues that the circuit court erred when it terminated her parental rights because the evidence presented did not show that the alleged conduct caused any harm to the children and because the circuit court should have considered the long-term existing bond between petitioner and her children.